uber-go/guide/src/error-once.md

 - [wrapping the error](error-wrap.md) and returning it
 - returning the error as-is

-Regardless of how the error is handled, generally, a function should handle an error only once.
+Regardless of how the function handles the error, it should typically handle each error only once.
-It should not, for example, log the error and then return it again because its callers will likely handle the error too.
+It should not, for example, log the error and then return it, because its callers will likely take a similar action as well.

-As demonstrative examples, consider the following cases:
+For example, consider the following cases:

 <table>
 <thead><tr><th>Description</th><th>Code</th></tr></thead>